danvonk/danvonk.github.io/posts/2023-10-19-shop-signs-in-muscat.md

 ![Sale of Corn and Ice Cream Shop Sign](/images/IMG_20231008_202727.jpg "This shop is bold enough to sell more than one thing!")

-Most places also accepted cards so it was already more convenient than Germany ;)
+Most places also accepted cards so it was already more convenient and in some ways more than Germany.